arturomedinadb/Predicting-Political-Crimes-in-Mexico/README.md

 ---

 ## Features of the Project
-- **Predictive Modeling**: Uses machine learning models like Random Forest and LASSO to predict political crimes.
+- **Predictive Modeling**: Uses machine learning models like K-Nearest Neighbors (KNN), Random Forest Classifier, and LASSO regression (Applied SMOTE to handle class imbalance).
 - **Data Integration**: Merges political violence, economic, and demographic datasets to provide a holistic view.
 - **Feature Engineering**: Incorporates key variables such as political party, state, and demographic factors like the number of teenagers.
 - **Visualization**: Presents insights using detailed charts and graphs to explore relationships between variables.